Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 # Acknowledgements

 A huge thank you to [Alok Menghrajani](https://www.quaxio.com/) for bringing this vulnerability to my attention and [TheThing](https://github.com/TheThing) for originally disclosing the vulnerability.
+Also thank you to [`sradley`](https://github.com/anvbis) for investigating the impact of this vulnerability in other NodeJS packages that use Knex.js.

-I wish all of the Knex.js maintainers the best for finding a suitable patch for this vulnerability.
+**I wish all of the Knex.js maintainers the best for finding a suitable patch for this vulnerability.**